Common Cook Islands Trust Funding Errors

 Years after establishing the trust, the grantor has accumulated substantial new wealth titled personally.
 The original transferred assets remain protected, but recent acquisitions are vulnerable.
 Creditor challenges may discover that half the grantor’s net worth was never transferred despite the trust being in place for years.

-Establish procedures ensuring all new asset acquisitions are properly titled.
-When opening new brokerage accounts, ensure accounts are established in the trustee’s name from inception rather than opening personal accounts and later transferring.
-When acquiring new LLC interests or business holdings, structure acquisitions so the trust becomes the direct owner.
-Review trust holdings annually to confirm all significant assets remain properly titled and no substantial personal holdings have accumulated.
+New brokerage accounts should be established in the trustee’s name from inception rather than opened personally and transferred later.
+New LLC interests or business holdings should be structured so the trust becomes the direct owner.
+Annual reviews of trust holdings should confirm all significant assets remain properly titled and no substantial personal holdings have accumulated.

 Commingling Trust and Personal Assets